qgis/QGIS-Documentation/source/docs/training_manual/vector_analysis/basic_analysis.rst

     Coordinate System, Processing will warn you and suggest to reproject the layer to a metric Coordinate System.

-* By default Processing creates temporary layer and adds them to the :guilabel:`Layer` Panel.
+* By default Processing creates temporary layers and adds them to the :guilabel:`Layer` Panel.
 You can easily append the result to the GeoPackage database by clicking on the |browseButton| button.
 Name the new layer :guilabel:`roads_buffer_50m`: